To Whom this May Concern:

-Although names have changed since my time of activity, the accents on the street are different, locations to pick up have switched, and there are more forms of addictive medication now, which are a bit easier to access through simple doctor visits, and in most cases, they are easily attained with a prescription, the addiction game is the same as it was the day I walked through the doors of a treatment center in early September during the year 1989.
+Although names have changed since my time of activity, the accents on the street are different, locations to pick up have switched and there are more forms of addictive medication now, which are a bit easier to access through simple doctor visits, and in most cases, they are easily attained with a prescription; the addiction game is the same as it was the day I walked through the doors of a treatment center in early September 1989.
 I can assure you, the stories as well as the insanity; the crazed beginner, the street drunks, the junkie newcomer, wild-eyed, mad, lost in psychosis whether drunken or drugged are no different and no less sickly or more desperate now than the time of my last fix.

 In part, this letter is detailed to inform you that nothing, aside from complete and total abstinence, albeit unrealistic to the drunk or junkie; there is no other remedy to this otherwise deadly, incurable and social illness.
 Partly to inform you that geography plays no factor and partly to inform you that this sickness is not age sensitive, nor prejudice, and partly to express that addiction neither leans towards nor away from any social class, this letter is written wholly and completely to inform you that above all, there are no changes in the active sickness of alcoholism.
 There are no changes in symptoms or personality, and same as it with the long haired, short haired, shaved-headed, man, woman, or otherwise, not one thing has changed since the entry of my position here in the 12-Step society.